Joey Wendle Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA among all league pitching staffs (4.01).

-- Phillies pitchers combine to allow 156 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (158 total, 1.1 per game).

-- The lefty's most recent appearance was on Wednesday, Aug.
-30 against the Los Angeles Angels, when he tossed 4 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The righty's most recent appearance came on Saturday against the Milwaukee Brewers, when he threw 4 2/3 innings, surrendering seven earned runs while allowing eight hits.

-- The 26-year-old has an ERA of 3.48, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.